 Also launched today was Sony’s new FE 24-105mm f/4 G OSS lens, which joins its E-mount range for full-frame cameras and covers the wide-angle to mid-telephoto range.
 The new lens has an optical design of four aspherical lens elements, two of which are high-precision AA (advanced aspherical) lenses.
 There are also three strategically located ED (Extra-low Dispersion) glass elements that work in combination with the aspherical lens elements to minimise chromatic aberration.
 The FE 24-105mm f/4 is also the lightest lens in its class, Sony says, at 663g.
 It’s also weather resistant and features Sony’s Nano AR coating to cut down on flare and ghosting.

 Finally, Sony rounded out the day announcing the development of a new flagship G Master lens.
 The company says it intends to launch a new FE 400mm f/2.8 GM OSS super telephoto lens sometime during the summer of 2018.
 No other details were revealed, but it should have massive appeal to sport and wildlife photographers.

-Take a look at Sony's two new videos below:
+Take a look at Sony's new video below:

 The new Sony A7R III will be available for hire, HERE